Skip to main content

 • Plan and activate branch:

-• Identify division/group boundaries.
+• Recommend branch and division/group boundaries.

-• Order resources required for branch operation.
+• Order resources required for branch operations.

-• Manage operational periods to achieve objectives.
+• Manage operational periods to achieve objectives (eg. swing shift, night shift, holding).

 • Make expedient changes to current operations based on the complexity or magnitude of the incident and report those changes to the OSC.